zhil/Quartile/README.md

 - Expanding the services to multiple NFT marketplaces including CocoNFT, Zerion, Mintgate and Cyber.
 - Adding Cross Chain Support to blockchains including Binance, Polkadot, Flow, Polygon and Tezos.
 - To provide support end for various multi-sig wallets in order to broaden the range of usability on the customer end.
+- To provide support end for various Circle wallets solutions in order to broaden the range of payment accessibility on the customer end.

 ## **Installation**